janameagle/Detecting_moorland/README.md

 Input data: 3-band image of the wetland region in southern Germany
               Bands: Sentinel-2 red, Sentinel-2 nir, SRTM
-            Binary mask of moor areas retreived from OSM data, same extent in southern Germany Both files can be found in the 'Input' folder.
+            Binary mask of moor areas retreived from OSM data, same extent in southern Germany Both files can be found here: https://we.tl/t-I1V0aID1cl

 Output: trained U-net model, which can be found here: